All-night EU talks deliver migrant 'controlled centres'

 The proposals follows wider ideas to create 'disembarkation platforms' outside and inside Europe where authorities would identify people in need of protection and send others home.

 Donald Tusk, the European Council president, had demanded regional disembarkation platforms set up outside Europe to further stem migratory flows across the Mediterranean.
-Such arrivals have dropped by 96 percent, when compared to 2015.
+Such arrivals have dropped by 96 percent compared to 2015.

 But the UN refugee agency (UNHCR) and IOM, tasked to oversee the platforms, want them primarily inside the EU.